The-God-coder/Portfolio/README.md

 # Portfolio
-This is a project that uses django to count all the word in the text from least to greatest. this uses only the django python framework and no database.
+This is a project that uses django to count all the word in the text from least to greatest. this uses only the django python framework and postgressql database.